T&S #2: A Rationale for Uncaught Spam in UGVC

 - Creative Process Service Providers

-To date, spammers have participated in the ecosystem as "Content producers", "Content consumers" and/or "Advertisers".
+To date, spammers have participated in the ecosystem by posing as “Content producers”, “Content consumers” and/or “Advertisers”.

 Why is not all spam caught?

-Video platform providers work tirelessly and valiantly to execute highly effective computer-program-driven (e.g. classifiers) and/or people-driven approaches (e.g. investigations) to detect and enforce on spam activities.
-Unfortunately, less than 100% of spam activities are prevented and/or stopped.
-Some reasons for this reality are presented in the following table.
+Video platform providers work tirelessly to execute computer-program-driven (classifiers) and people-driven (investigations) approaches.
+Unfortunately, less than 100% of spam activities are stopped.
+Some reasons are presented below:

 | Rationale Category | Reason |